Data Viewer Help

 - Weather: wind speed, wind direction, a wind rose and barometric pressure.

-The dropdown box in the top centre, will provide a list of all sites that have the data of interest available.
+The dropdown box in the top right, will provide a list of all sites that have the data of interest available.

 Hover your mouse over the graph to see the time stamped data points and values.